 So I think instead of encouraging us to find "love of our lives" society should provide a healthy environment for self-love and our growth as individuals.
 By healthy I mean balanced, because too much of individualism can be bad as well.
 Human-beings are social creatures and it's important for us to be connected to others.
 But I think those connections can only be good when they are deep and meaningful, and preferably when we already have pretty good relationship with ourselves.

 Valentine's day can be seen as something positive and also negative.
-Negative because it's another holiday to give us a reason to stop and question our aloneness or to make us spend money in order to prove our love.
+Negative because it's another holiday to give us a reason to stop and question our aloneness or to make us spend money in order to prove our love to someone.
 Of course you don't need to do this, but there are often some complications if you refuse to conform.
 Many people just don't want to even bother with it.
 And positive because we can have a moment to reflect and see what we can improve about our relationship with ourselves and others.

 When I was single, I used to view 14th of February as my day of self-love.
-It might sound cheesy, but who said that showing love to ourselves can't be a thing.
+It might sound cheesy, but who said that showing love to ourselves can't be a thing?
 I usually give myself a present for my Birthday, but for Valentine's day it can be a quiet evening with delicious dinner, a dessert and a movie.
 I don't really watch TV, so having a movie night sounds special to me.
 But it can be anything that sounds special to you.

 I think we shouldn't be ashamed of feelings of sadness or loneliness that we have during holidays either.
 It's important to let them be and speak to us, as if they are our friends.
 Sometimes we want to complain to ourselves and share what we don't like and what we would like to change.
-But it's only when we become capable of listening to our inner voice something good can come out of it.
+But it's only when we become capable of listening to our inner voice something good comes out of it.

 Last but not least, I try to use any "uncomfortable" time during the year for spending time in nature.
 It reminds me of how important our connection with it truly is.
 We are social beings and need love, but we also need fresh air and silence in order to hear our inner voice better.
 Again and again it comes down to pillows and trees.